 “If the punishment is to fit the crime, both the nature of the offence and the culpability or moral responsibility of the offender must be taken into account.” – Amnesty International, 2005

 Juvenile Life Without Parole Sentences Across States

 There are differences across States in how this sentence is used.
-While New Jersey and Utah have the law in place to sentence juveniles to life without parole, at 2012 they did not have any juveniles serving this sentence.
+While New Jersey and Utah have the law in place to sentence juveniles to life without parole, in 2012 they did not have any juveniles serving this sentence.
 Whereas, Louisiana and Michigan have the highest rates of juveniles serving life without parole sentences.

 The United States may be the only country to issue these sentences, but there are other countries who have the laws to do so.
 These include Antigua and Barbuda, Argentina, Australia, Cuba, Dominica, Saint Vincent and the Grenadines, the Solomon Islands and Sri Lanka.
-However, in these countries they generally either allow parole or define a life sentence as term of years.
+However, in these countries, they generally either allow parole or define a life sentence as a term of years.